Skip Navigation

 OT, MSOT, OTR

-has previous experience working in a pediatric outpatient clinic.
+is an Occupational Therapist in the Hingham clinic.
+She has experience working in a pediatric outpatient clinic.
 While obtaining her master’s degree at the University of New England, she gained experience in acute care, outpatient pediatrics, and an integrated preschool.
 Before graduate school she had the opportunity to work as a behavioral therapist for children with autism spectrum disorder.
 She also volunteered as a group leader for the Children’s Physical Developmental Clinic in Bridgewater, MA.
 Her clinical experience includes working with children with autism spectrum disorder, down syndrome, ADHD, developmental delays, feeding difficulties, and emotional regulation challenges.
 She is passionate about collaborating with families and helping children achieve their goals through use of child directed play-based therapy.

 Kathryn Postler